rksyouyou/SASOM-pkg/README.md

 The results from running SASOM on `SASOM.data` indicate statistical significance across multiple combination methods.
 The **fixed effect p-value (`pval.theta`)** is **4.81e-05**, while the **random effect p-value (`pval.tau`)** is **6.84e-05**, both suggesting a notable association between somatic mutations and disease subtypes.
 The overall p-values, derived using different combination methods, further reinforce this conclusion. **Fisher’s method (`p.fisher = 6.76e-08`)** and the **Data-Adaptive P-value Combination (DAPC) method (`p.dapc = 6.96e-08`)** yield the most significant results, while **Tippet’s method (`p.tippet = 9.62e-05`)** provides a more conservative estimate.

-These findings suggest a strong association between **somatic mutations and multinomial outcomes**, demonstrating **SASOM’s** utility in genomic studies where mutations may influence disease subtypes or progression.
-By incorporating multiple statistical approaches, SASOM provides a versatile and powerful framework for **hypothesis testing in cancer research and other genetic association studies**.
+These findings suggest a strong association between somatic mutations and multinomial outcomes.
+By incorporating multiple statistical approaches, SASOM provides a versatile and powerful framework for hypothesis testing in cancer research and other genetic association studies.
 ## Citation

 If you use **SASOM** in your research, please cite the following: